Zemdalk/zemdalk.github.io/_posts/2022-07-13-C++ Primer Plus(1).md

 I have learned the programming language C already, thus I'll only take down new grammars and features in C++ in my notes.

-Also, all the Chinese version I've found are scanned version.
+Also, all the Chinese versions I've found are scanned version, but I find an English version which is not scanned.
 Therefore I'll just use the English version.
 A chance to practice my English, not bad!

 # Chpt 1.
 Getting Started with C++